netzstrategen/fractal-twig/README.md

 fractal.components.engine(twigAdapter);
 ```

-## Todo
-- [ ] Allow multiple paths per namespace

 ## Credits
-This fork is based on the fork of [WONDROUS](https://github.com/WondrousLLC/twig-drupal).
+This package is based on the work of https://github.com/WondrousLLC/twig-drupal